encode/django-rest-framework/docs/api-guide/responses.md

 **Signature:** `Response(data, status=None, template_name=None, headers=None, content_type=None)`

 Unlike regular `HttpResponse` objects, you do not instantiate `Response` objects with rendered content.
-Instead you pass in unrendered data, which may consist of any python primatives.
+Instead you pass in unrendered data, which may consist of any Python primitives.

 The renderers used by the `Response` class cannot natively handle complex datatypes such as Django model instances, so you need to serialize the data into primative datatypes before creating the `Response` object.